kiron0/locio-docs/src/usage.md

 ## Detailed Options Reference

-Below is a complete list of all Locio CLI arguments and what they do.
+Below is a complete list of all LocIO CLI arguments and what they do.

 ### Positional Argument

 - **`directory`**
   - **Type**: path (default: `.`)
   - **Description**: Root directory to scan.
-If omitted, Locio scans the current working directory.
+If omitted, LocIO scans the current working directory.
   - **Examples**:
     - `locio` (current directory)
     - `locio ./src`